-Regarding discriminant validity, we are unable to make any conclusions.
-Even though the sign of the correlation between past complaint behavior and the RSQS scale is negative as expected, the value of the correlation is low and insignificant (-0.021 correlation p<0.800).
-It is possible that complaint behaviour was an inappropriate measure as Indian shoppers tend not to complain and would rather switch stores as a form of passive protest than 'create a scene'.
+Regarding discriminant validity, we are unable to arrive at any conclusion.
+Even though the sign of the correlation between the past complaint behaviour and the RSQS scale is negative as expected, the value of the correlation is low and insignificant (-0.021 correlation p<0.800).
+It is possible that complaint behaviour was an inappropriate measure as Indian shoppers tend not to complain and would rather switch stores as a form of passive protest than 'create a scene.'

-We can conclude that overall service quality is unidimensional (overall reliability in Table 1) and the RSQS is fairly reliable in measuring a single construct.
+Based on the reliability and validity results, we can conclude that overall service quality is unidimensional (overall reliability in Table 1) and that RSQS is fairly reliable in measuring a single construct.
 However, high reliability does not indicate whether the items are indeed measuring service quality or some other construct.
-Cronin and Taylor (1992) remark that high reliability in a scale could also mean 'a set of correlated items' measuring 'nothing'.
-But the acceptable convergent and predictive validity of RSQS (Table 2) indicates the scale does measure the service quality construct.
+Cronin and Taylor (1992) remark that high reliability in a scale could also mean 'a set of correlated items' measuring 'nothing.'
+However, the acceptable convergent and predictive validity of RSQS (Table 2) indicates that the scale does measure